mvolkmann/blog/src/book-errata.md

 p.
 29 In the first bullet of section 2.1.6, change "next section" to "section 2.1.8".

 p.
+31 In section 2.2.1 at the end of the paragraph about using Webpack, "app-name" should be in italic.

+p.
 32 Add the following after "Enter `npm install` to install all the required dependencies from npm."

 "To use TypeScript instead of JavaScript, enter `node scripts/setupTypeScript.js`.
 This will modify the project to use TypeScript and delete the `scripts` directory."

+p.
+32 The sentence that starts with "Note that the default Webpack" belongs with step 5 above it.

 p.
 35 Add the following as a new second paragraph: